cse210-fa24-group3/cse210-tinyfoot-team03/admin/adrs/0003-ci-cd-pipeline-for-react.md

 We developed tinyfoot using React and want to test the application when new code is pushed to the tinyfoot GitHub repository.
 This can be done through a pipeline to automate and streamline the process.
 The CI/CD Testing was set up to do this, but deployment must be done quickly to fit within our timeline.

 ## Decision
-We decided to implement the CI/CD test, but the test was consistently failing in the pipeline and is now depreciated.
+We decided to implement the CI/CD test to catch bugs in the git repo.

 ## Consequences
 ### Positive